nhsd-exeter/dos-capacity-status-api/README.md

 cd application
 pip3 install -r requirements.txt

+Note: Running 'deactivate' will deactivate the virtual environment.

 Your development environment is now ready.

 ##### Running the API in the development environment